lindamood/lindamood.github.io/portfolio.md

 ### Web Documentaries and enterprise stories
 One way I often describe the enterprise stories that I have worked on is that they are of the web and not just on the web.
-Consider YouTube, Netflix or Spotify.
-They are successful services that use the web to deliver media to users in well designed and intuitive interfaces.
-The media that they deliver are on the web.
-You can watch a video online or listen to a piece of music online, but the stories these services contain are isolated inside a file type.
-The most successful enterprise stories that I have been involved in rely upon integrating multiple file types and formats that work in concert to deliver a story as a web-native experience.
-Listed below are representative sample of enterprise stories I have designed that reflect this approach.
+To this day, many stories published online fail to take advantage of the unique strengths of online storytelling.
+To be of the web it is important that the story’s author go beyond simply using the web as a delivery mechanism.
+Interactive, sharable, and responsive, the projects featured below combine multiple file types and formats that work in concert to deliver a story as an interactive web-native experience.

 ![Life After Death](/public/img/life-after-death-1.jpg "Life After Death")
 - [Life After Death](#)